 According to RMI, the IRA benefits states with strong renewable energy potential and industrial activity the most.
 Those locations are primarily found in the Great Plains and Southern U.S., with the sunbelt having the highest levels of sun coverage and the Great Plains having the highest levels of energy-generating winds in the country.
 Likewise, industrial communities/states will uniquely benefit from the IRA’s investments as they have a strong industrial workforce that can help jumpstart these clean energy projects.

-The Benefit of Distributed Energy Resource Management Systems (DERMS)
+The Benefit of a Grid-Edge Distributed Energy Resource Management Systems (DERMS)

 Current means of energy generation function similarly to a well water pump.
 When demand rises, the water pump begins pumping water to the faucet or other valve, so long as there is water available.
 Fossil fuel energy generation works in the same way; if an electric grid needs more electricity for a hot summer day, power plants ramp energy production such as burning more coal or combusting more natural gas.
 By contrast, renewable energy is a bit different because it’s comparatively variable as opposed to fossil fuels; it’s subject to natural forces like the earth’s rotation, geographies, and weather conditions.
 Unless you’re able to use it as it is generated or store it in batteries for later, the energy can be lost.

 Distributed energy resources (DERs) help to solve this issue.
 DERs can be used to shift loads and free up energy in times of need without the traditional “use it or lose it” conundrum of the past.
 DERs effectively bring back the “pump” of energy but with renewable energy.
 DERs work on an individual level and reduce consumption at places that need it the most.
-Distributed energy resource management systems (DERMS) realize the potential of single, personal DERs by aggregating them into a singular renewable energy resource that utilities can use to redistribute needed energy during times of peak demand.
+Grid-Edge Distributed energy resource management systems (DERMS) realize the potential of single, behind-the-meter DERs by aggregating them into a singular renewable energy resource that utilities can use to redistribute needed energy during times of peak demand.
+Through the use of Topline Demand Control, utilities can bank on reliable outcomes from those exact behind-the-meter DERs.
 DERMS serves as a controller for the new clean energy that’s generated from this investment.

 Distributed energy resource (DER) technologies bring greater flexibility to utilities by providing low-cost alternatives to meet peak demand, which saves on expensive energy costs while enhancing grid resiliency.
 Distributed energy resources (DERs) can lower toxic carbon emissions, replacing them with clean, community-driven energy alternatives.
 As a non-wires alternative, DERs serve to reduce, delay, or replace the need for expensive and dirty peaker plants and other costly transmission infrastructure.
 These attributes not only help to increase energy efficiency, but helps to ensure the grid remains stable during extreme weather events, peak demands, and more.